 IMPORTANT Before you ride this bicycle, read this RULES OF THE ROAD section and check that all parts are installed and working as per this manual.
 If you understand how the bicycle operates, you will get the best performance.
-When you read this instruction book, compare the illustrations to the bicycle.
+When you read this instruction book, compare the illustrations to the parts identification page and the bicycle.
 Learn the location of all the parts and how they work.
 Keep this book for future reference.